-0-3 months Focuses on your face, bright colors and lights; follows slow-moving, close objects Blinks when bright lights come on or if a fast moving object comes into close view; watches as you walk around the room Looks at hands and begins to reach out and touch nearby objects 4-6 months Tries to copy your facial expression Reaches across the crib for objects/reaches for objects when playing with you Grasps small objects close by Follows moving objects with eyes only (less moving of head) 7-12 months Plays games like 'peek-a-boo', 'pat-a-cake', 'waves bye-bye' Reaches out to play with toys and other objects on own Moves around to explore what's in the room; searches for a hidden object 12 months-2 years Moves eyes and hands together (e.g. stack blocks, place pegs) Judges depth e.g. climbs up and down stairs Links pictures with real life objects Follows objects as they move from above head to feet 2-3 years Sits a normal distance when watching television Follows moving objects with both eyes working together (coordinated) 3-4 years Knows people from a distance (across the street) Uses hands and eyes together (e.g. catches a large ball) Builds a tower of blocks, string beads; copies a circle, triangle and square 4-5 years Knows colors and shadings; picks out detail in objects and picturesHolds a book at a normal distance

-Problem Signs...if a child is experiencing any of the following, consider this a red flag:

-- Blinking and/or rubbing eyes often; a lot of tearing or eye-rubbing - Headaches, nausea, dizziness; blurred or double vision - Eyes that itch or burn; sensitive to bright light and sun - Unusually short attention span; will only look at you if he or she hears you - Avoidance of tasks with small objects - Turning or tilting head to use only one eye to look at things - · Covering one eye; has difficulty, or is irritable with reading or with close work - Eyes that cross, turn in or out, move independently - Holding toys close to eyes, or no interest in small objects and pictures - Bumping into things, tripping; clumsiness, restricted mobility - Squinting, frowning; pupils of different sizes - Redness, soreness (eyes or eyelids); recurring styes; discoloration - Constant jiggling or moving of eyes side-to-side (roving)
+0-3 months Focuses on your face, bright colors and lights; follows slow-moving, close objects Blinks when bright lights come on or if a fast moving object comes into close view; watches as you walk around the room Looks at hands and begins to reach out and touch nearby objects 4-6 months Tries to copy your facial expression Reaches across the crib for objects/reaches for objects when playing with you Grasps small objects close by Follows moving objects with eyes only (less moving of head) 7-12 months Plays games like 'peek-a-boo', 'pat-a-cake', 'waves bye-bye' Reaches out to play with toys and other objects on own Moves around to explore what's in the room; searches for a hidden object Looks for dropped toys Looks for dropped toys Reaches for and grasps small pieces of "safe food" from highchair tray Finds a favorite toy or person from 8-10 feet away.
+Looks into container and reaches for an object 40 mantha 2 vaana Looks and points at objects and/or pictures in a book 12 months-2 years Moves eyes and hands together (e.g. stack blocks, place pegs) Judges depth e.g. climbs up and down stairs Links pictures with real life objects Follows objects as they move from above head to feet Interested in scribbling 2-3 years Sits a normal distance when watching television Follows moving objects with both eyes working together (coordinated) Awareness of colour - can usually find a named colour Imitates vertical and horizontal lines Observes movement of things that turn or spin.
+3-4 years Knows people from a distance (across the street) Uses hands and eyes together (e.g. catches a large ball) Builds a tower of blocks, string beads; copies a circle, triangle and square Makes circles and crosses in drawings 4-5 years Knows colors and shadings; picks out detail in objects and pictures 4 0 years Holds a book at a normal distance Problem Signsif a c hild is experiencing any of the following, consider this a red flag: ng eyes often; a lot of tearing or eye-rubbing • dizziness; blurred or double vision ; sensitive to bright light and sun Unusually short attention span; will only look at you if he or she hears you Avoidance of tasks with small objects or fine motor activities □ Covering one eye; has difficulty, or is irritable with reading or with close work in or out, move independently eyes, or no interest in small objects and pictures 1 0 0 11 0 coverings.